-- (a) must not interfere in the procedures or decisions of the Executive Regulatory Panel in the performance of its regulatory functions; - (b) may refer to the Minister any matter concerning the functioning of the Transport Economic Regulator; and
+- (a) must not interfere in the decisions of the Executive Regulatory Panel in the performance of its regulatory functions; - (b) may refer to the Minister any matter concerning the functioning of the Regulator; and - (c) is the Accounting Authority of the Regulator, in terms of the Public Finance Management Act (Act No. 1 of 1999). - (11) The Chief Executive Officer is an ex officio member of the Board, who- - (a) has a vote in any decision by the Board or a Board committee relating to the appointment, performance evaluation, and dismissal of Executive Officers; but - (b) may not otherwise vote in Board or Board committee meetings. - (12) The Board must meet at least once every three months, at a place and time determined by the Chairperson.

-- (c) is the Accounting Authority of the Regulator, in terms of the Public Finance Management Act (Act No. 1 of 1999). - (8) The Chief Executive Officer is an ex officio member of the Board, who- - (a) has a vote in any decision by the Board or a Board committee relating to the appointment, performance evaluation, and dismissal of Executive Officers; but - (b) may not otherwise vote in Board or Board committee meetings. - (9) Proceedings of the Board, and any decisions taken by a majority of the members present and entitled to participate in those decisions, are valid despite the fact that- - (a) there may have been a vacancy in the Board at the time; - (b) a member of the Board failed to disclose an interest as required by section 31(3); or - (c) a member of the Board, who had an interest contemplated in section 31(3), attended those proceedings, participated in them in any way, or directly or indirectly influenced those proceedings.
+- (13) The quorum for any meeting of the Board is a majority of non-executive members of the Board. - (14) Proceedings of the Board, and any decisions taken by a majority of the members present and entitled to participate in those decisions, are valid despite the fact that- - (a) there may have been a vacancy in the Board at the time; - (b) a member of the Board failed to disclose an interest as required by Section 30(3); or - (c) a member of the Board, who had an interest contemplated in Section 30(3), attended those proceedings, participated in them in any way, or directly or indirectly influenced those proceedings.

-30. Qualifications for Board membership
+29. Qualifications for Board membership

-- (1) Each person appointed as a non-executive member of the Board must- - (a) be suitably qualified, with experience in economics, law or accounting; and - (b) submit to the Minister a written declaration stating that the person is not subject to any disqualification in terms of subsection (2). - (2) A person may not be appointed, or remain, as a non-executive member of the Board if that person- - (a) is an office bearer of any party, movement, organisation or body of a partisan political nature; - (b) personally-
+- (1) Each person appointed as a non-executive member of the Board must- - (a) be suitably qualified, with experience in economics, law, accounting, public finance or governance; and - (b) submit to the Minister a written declaration stating that the person is not subject to any disqualification in terms of subsection (2). - (2) A person may not be appointed, or remain, as a non-executive member of the Board if that person- - (a) is an office bearer of any party, movement, organisation or body of a partisan political nature; - (b) personally- - (i) has or acquires a direct financial interest in, or is a director of, a regulated entity; or

-- (i) has or acquires a direct financial interest in, or is a director of, a regulated entity; or - (ii) has been in the 3 years preceding the appointment, or becomes, a director of an entity or enterprise that is subject to regulation in terms of this Act;or - (iii) has or acquires an interest in, or is a director of, a business or enterprise that may conflict or interfere with the proper performance of the duties of a member of the Board; - (c) is related to a person who has an interest in, or is a director of, a business or enterprise contemplated in paragraph (b); - (d) is an unrehabilitated insolvent; - (e) is subject to an order of a competent court holding the person to be mentally unfit or disordered: - (f) is subject to an order of a competent court declaring the person to be a delinquent director, or placing the person under probation, in terms of section 162 of the Companies Act, 2008 (Act No. 71 of 2008); - (g) has been convicted of an offence committed after the Constitution of the Republic of South Africa, 1993 took effect, and sentenced to imprisonment without the option of a fine; or - (h) has been removed from an office of trust.
+- (ii) has been in the 3 years preceding the appointment, or becomes, a director or an employee of an entity or enterprise that is subject to regulation in terms of this Act; or - has or acquires an interest in, or is a director or an employee of, a business (iii) or enterprise that may conflict or interfere with the proper performance of the duties of a member of the Board; - is related to a person who has an interest in, or is a director of, a business (c) or enterprise contemplated in paragraph (b); - (d) is an unrehabilitated insolvent; - is subject to an order of a competent court holding the person to be (e) mentally unfit or disordered; - (f) is subject to an order of a competent court declaring the person to be a delinquent director, or placing the person under probation, in terms of Section 162 of the Companies Act, 2008 (Act No. 71 of 2008); - has been convicted of an offence committed after the Constitution of the (g) Republic of South Africa, 1993 took effect, and sentenced to imprisonment without the option of a fine; or - (h) has been removed from an office of trust, by a competent authority.

-31. Conduct and conflicts of Board members
+30. Conduct and conflicts of Board members